ahmedkaludi/pwa-for-wp/readme.md

 ## Changelog
 == Changelog ==

+= 1.7.56 (14 February 2023) =
+* Improvement: Code Improvement as per WP guidlines #787
+* Bug Fixed  : The offline form is not working and shows an error after submitting. #789
+* Bug Fixed  : Subscribe to push notification appears again and again after subscribing it.(User Specific) #751
+* Removed    : Removed Offer Banner #788

 = 1.7.55 (26 December 2022) =
 * Bug Fixed  : PWA loader is not working in iphone safari browser and macbook safari #664